isomerpages/nlb-biblioasia/_podcast/The Lost Gold Coins/Transcript.md

 <br>And what are you working on now?</p>
 <p></p>
 <p><strong>Shu</strong>
-<br>You’ll be surprised, but it’s nothing to do with archeology.
+<br>You’ll be surprised, but it’s nothing to do with archaeology.
 I’m working
 on a couple of encyclopedia articles on the paramedic and ambulance.</p>
 <p></p>
 <p><strong>Jimmy</strong>